little-world/rust-course/src/07-pattern-matching-destructuring.md

 ## Pattern 4: Enum-Driven Architecture
 ## Pattern 4: State Machines with Type-State Pattern

 **Problem**: In many architectures, business logic is scattered across different services or classes.
 Adding a new operation can require hunting through the codebase to make updates.
-String-based events or messages lose type safety and can lead to deserialization errors or incorrect handling at runtime.

 **Solution**: Model the core operations, events, and states of your application as **enums with associated data**.
 Use `match` expressions to implement behavior in a centralized and exhaustive way.
-Commands can be an `enum Command`, events an `enum Event`, and API responses an `enum ApiResponse`.

 **Why It Matters**: This architecture centralizes your business logic and leverages Rust's exhaustiveness checking for maintainability.
 When you add a new command, the compiler forces you to handle it in your `execute` function.
-When you add a new event, the compiler ensures your state aggregates can apply it.
-This makes large-scale refactoring safe and predictable.

 **Use Cases**:
 -   CQRS (Command Query Responsibility Segregation) systems.